wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.20 =
-* Fixed: Combo Add to Cart button now displays correctly
+* Fixed: Combo Add to Cart button now displays correctly.

 = 3.9.19 =
 * Fixed: Patched an issue with shipping city not saving correctly in some server environments